-Summary: A step-by-step methodology to support the local governments of small and intermediate cities in developing countries to implement the principles of the New Urban Agenda and the SDGs in urban planning practices.
-It guides users through a participatory and incremental process divided in phases, blocks and activities, utilizing tried and tested methods to build local capacity and ownership.
-Based on the objective, the available capacities, and the urban planning framework, local governments can adjust and follow a tailored path to achieve sustainable urban development for and with inclusive communities.
+Summary: A step-by-step methodology to assess, design, operationalize and implement urban planning processes to support local governments in the implementation of the principles of the New Urban Agenda and the SDGs.
+The toolbox is based on tried and tested methods to build local capacity and ownership.
+It includes diverse and adaptable participatory activities and tools, and is used in various stages of the planning process, enabling users to customize their own city planning journey according to their context and resources.
+Through the methodology, different urban stakeholders will better understand urban planning processes and can more effectively contribute to their city's vision, policies, strategies, plans and projects.
 Challenges addressed: Complex urban planning frameworks and instruments in combination with weak planning capacities can hinder the preparation and implementation of strategic plans, action plans and projects.
-For this reason, UN-Habitat has developed an incremental planning process that progressively supports governments to build more complex instruments as their legal frameworks, financial resources and planning capacities are strengthened.
-What UN-Habitat can offer: Based on its decades of experience leading participatory and planning processes tailored to specific contexts around the world, UN-Habitat has developed the Participatory Incremental Urban Planning (PIUP) methodology to meet the challenges that impede planning processes today.
-The PIUP methodology proposes four main phases that reflects the urban planning process: Assessment; Plan; Operationalization; and Implementation.
+For this reason, UN-Habitat has developed an incremental planning process that progressively supports urban stakeholders to build effective instruments according to their legal frameworks, financial resources and planning capacities.
+What UN-Habitat can offer.
+The Our City Plans Toolbox presents four main phases that reflect the urban planning process: Assessment; Plan; Operationalization; and Implementation.
 Each of these is broken down in detail in the figure below.
-Local governments can adjust and follow a tailored path to achieve sustainable urban development for and with inclusive communities.
-The PIUP methodology includes a series of innovative and open source tools developed and tested by UN-Habitat in multiple projects (e.g. GIS Spatial Analysis methodology, Kobo Toolbox, Participatory Mapping, Block by Block workshop, Smart Mixed Land Use Plan Tool, etc.) and sets the right framework for local government to strengthen its relations with multiple stakeholders (e.g. national entities, investors, donors, civil society, academia, communities, etc.).
-Process roadmap of the Participatory Incremental Urban Planning methodology

-UN-Habitat ensures the methodology follows an inclusive, sustainable and resilient process for urban planning that follows global agendas and focuses on social and environmental impact, addressing social inclusion, human rights, climate change and safety.
-It also acts as a mediator and matchmaker between local governments with limited capacities and investors to leave no place behind.
-Specific building blocks of the PIUP process target COVID-19 related response and recovery, such as online participatory tools and stakeholder engagement, environmental social safeguards, health and planning design principles and strategies for local economic development.
-Duration of support: The incremental nature of the methodology implies that the different building blocks of the planning process are incorporated progressively as the government builds up the required basis and capacity for the additional blocks.
-While a fast-track approach is usually developed within 6-18 months, the aim of the methodology is to build a long-term multi-year engagement with governments to progressively support the improvement and refinement of the different aspects of the planning process.
-Previous applications: The PIUP methodology applies globally and targets small and intermediate cities in developing countries.
+Different urban stakeholders can adjust and follow a tailored path to achieve sustainable urban development and inclusive communities.
+This methodology is detailed in a publication that includes a series of innovative and open source tools developed and tested by UN-Habitat in multiple projects, setting the framework for local governments to strengthen their relations with multiple stakeholders (e.g. national entities, investors, donors, civil society, academia, communities, etc.).
+This methodology is currently being transformed into an interactive digital tool which will be continuously updated and will serve as a platform for knowledge exchange.
+Users will be able to share and access experiences, tools, resources, manuals, case studies and local best practices.
+The methodology follows an inclusive, sustainable and resilient process for urban planning that is aligned with Process roadmap of the Participatory Incremental Urban Planning methodology global agendas and focuses on social and environmental impact, addressing social inclusion, human rights, climate change and safety.
+It also acts as a mediator and matchmaker between local governments with limited capacities and investors so that no place is left behind.
+Specific building blocks of the toolbox process target COVID-19 related responses and recovery, such as online participatory tools and stakeholder engagement, environmental social safeguards, health and planning design principles and strategies for local economic development.
+Duration of support: The incremental nature of the methodology enables the different building blocks of the planning process to be incorporated progressively as the government builds up the required basis and capacity for the additional blocks.
+While a fast-track approach is usually developed within six to eighteen months, the aim of the methodology is to build a long-term, multi-year engagement with governments to progressively support the improvement and refinement of the different aspects of the planning process.
+Previous applications: The toolbox can be applied globally and targets small and intermediate cities in developing countries.
 However, the incremental process framework is flexible and can be adjusted to small cities in emerging and developed contexts, as well as large urban areas.
-The PIUP methodology has been developed based on the experience of UN-Habitat in several contexts, such as Haiti, Guinea Bissau, Sao Tome and Principe, South Africa, Angola, Ethiopia, Mozambique and others.
-Currently, the methodology is guiding a variety of projects in Mexico, Cuba, Brazil, and Guinea Conakry, as well as helping to shape new project proposals.
-Spatialization of Goals of the City of Jeremie in Haiti - Activity 17, Visioning Workshop
+The toolbox's development is based on UN-Habitat experiences in several contexts, such as Haiti, Guinea Bissau, Sao Tome and Principe, South Africa, Angola, Ethiopia, Mozambique and others.
+Currently, the methodology is guiding a variety of projects in Mexico, Cuba, Brazil and Guinea-Conakry, as well as helping to shape new project proposals.